Aitraaz: Plot

-The following day, Sonia falsely accuses Raj of sexual harassment and attempted rape, and Ranjit demands his resignation to avoid the downfall of the company.
+The following day, Sonia falsely accuses Raj of sexual harassment and attempted rape.
+Ranjit demands his resignation to avoid the downfall of the company.
 Raj objects by saying that he didn't sexually assault Sonia, but his colleagues and Rakesh don't believe him.
-During breakfast, the following day, Raj’s friend Ram advises him to resign despite him believing Raj, thinking society would not believe him and it is less likely for him to win the case, if he files a case against Sonia.
-Priya finds the resignation letter in his jacket pocket to which Raj explains why he is resigning, she however, doesn't want him to resign since the lie will be assumed as the truth if he does, at which point, Raj decides to send the case to court, gaining media attention.
-Advocate Ravi Patel tries to humiliate Raj by revealing past drunken comments from a party held after the promotions and showing scratches on his back to paint him as guilty.
+During breakfast the following day, Raj’s friend Ram advises him to resign despite believing him, thinking society would not believe Raj and it would be difficult for him to win if he files a case against Sonia.
+Priya finds the resignation letter in Raj's jacket pocket, and when Raj explains why he is resigning, she protests since the lie will be assumed as the truth if he does.
+Raj then decides to take his case to court, gaining media attention.
+Advocate Ravi Patel tries to humiliate Raj by revealing past drunken comments from a party held after the promotions and showing scratches on his back to paint him as guilty of attempting to rape Sonia.
 Despite the pressure, Raj stands firm.

 A breakthrough comes when Raj’s bank manager returns with a tape from the defective handset that recorded Raj’s visit to Sonia.
-Ram submits the tape, but Sonia orchestrates an accident that injures Ram and has the tape swapped for a fake one.
-Priya overhears a call where Sonia demands Raj meet her to make the case disappear, but Priya decides to confront Sonia instead.
+Ram submits the tape, but Sonia orchestrates an accident that injures him and has the tape swapped for a fake one.
+Priya overhears a call where Sonia demands Raj meet her to make the case disappear, but she decides to confront Sonia instead.

-Priya takes over as Raj’s lawyer, exposing Sonia’s affair with Raj and playing a voicemail from Rakesh that reveals Sonia’s manipulations.
-It is revealed that Sonia married Ranjit for money and power but sought to rekindle her relationship with Raj when her marriage didn’t satisfy her.
-In the end, Priya wins the case.
-Ranjit divorces Sonia, and guilt-ridden, Sonia commits suicide by jumping from her office building.
+Priya takes over as Raj’s lawyer, revealing Sonia past relationship with Raj and playing a voicemail from Rakesh that reveals her manipulations.
+It is revealed that Sonia only married Ranjit for money and power, but sought to rekindle her relationship with Raj when her marriage didn’t satisfy her.
+In the end, Priya wins the case and Raj's name is cleared.
+Ranjit divorces Sonia, after which she commits suicide out of guilt by jumping from her office building.
 Later, Raj and Priya happily walk with their newborn child.